bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 67°
-- Rain
+- Light Rain
-- 89% humidity
+- 95% humidity
 - 9 mph wind
-- 84% cloud cover
+- 85% cloud cover
 - 24 AQI 🟩
 - 0.04 inches of rain in the past 24 hours
 - 0.3 inches of rain expected in the next 48 hours